USAJOBS/Help/how-to/account/alerts/timeout.md

 permalink: /how-to/account/alerts/timeout/
 layout: article
 section: how-to
-title: How to remain logged in
+title: How to stay signed in
 breadcrumb: Timeout
 category: alert
 tags: [alert]
 ---

-After 15 minutes of inactivity on USAJOBS, users will be timed out.
-Inactivity counts as time not keying data into the system or actively searching for jobs.
-If a timeout occurs, any unsaved information entered will not be saved and will be lost.
-Be sure to save often and prior to leaving the computer for an extended amount of time.
+We automatically sign out users after 20 minutes of inactivity.
+Inactivity counts as the amount of time you're not keying data into the system or actively searching for jobs.
+If a timeout occurs, any unsaved information will be lost.
+Be sure to save often and before you leave the computer for an extended amount of time.
 Timeouts are for your safety and to prevent information theft.